-- [3:30] Why did Brian go into the brush business?
+- [3:30] Why did Brian go into the paint brush business?
 Where did the name come from?

-- [8:00] How are acrylic brushes created differently than oil brushes?
+- [8:00] How are acrylic paintbrushes created differently than oil brushes?

-- [17:30] Why is wood used over other materials as the handle for brushes?
+- [17:30] Why is wood used over other materials as the handle for paintbrushes?

 - [21:30] Why did Trekell switch the color for their Legion handles?

-- [22:30] Why do brushes splay, even after they are properly cared for?
+- [22:30] Why do paint brushes splay, even after they are properly cared for?

 - [24:30] How are the quill mops are made?

-- [27:00] Why does Trekell make some shapes and not others in each type of brush?
+- [27:00] Why does Trekell make some shapes and not others in different types of paint brush?

 - [30:00] Why is it so difficult to create a synthetic version of the natural mongoose brush?